CPSSD/paranoid/CONTRIBUTING.md

 ## Code Formatting ##

-All code checked into the repository must be formatted according to `go fmt`.
+All `go` code checked into the repository must be formatted according to `go fmt`.
 To lint your code for style errors, use [golint](https://github.com/golang/lint).
 All code must also be checked by the `go vet` command, which will report valid but poor code.
 This is separate from `golint`, which report style errors.